Daniel-Liu-c0deb0t/block-aligner/README.md

 assert_eq!(cigar.to_string(), "2=6I16=3D");
 ```
 See the [docs](https://docs.rs/block-aligner) for detailed API information.

+Here is a diagram showing alignment types that are supported in Block Aligner:

 <p align = "center">
 <img src = "block_aligner_modes.png" width = "400px">